Nidoskull/LalifeTeam-Origins/Gaming/Slugcat-origin/README.txt

 + You're thinner than the other scugs (and slightly stealthier!)
 + Generate spears at will!
 - You have no mouth and you must eat
-- Dropping a needle or otherwise losing it will remove its ability to feed you*
+- Needles will decay over time, meaning you cannot use them to feed

 not real yet:
 SAINT*